ClintH/kattegat/INSTALL.md

 The [Kattegat generator](https://github.com/ClintH/generator-kattegat) is a magical tool that generates a application server for you.
 But first you need to install it.

-We can use npm to install it for us:
+We can use npm to install globally:

 ```
 $ npm install -g generator-kattegat